 I had a new insert for Week Two, as shown below.

 No work this week!
 We hit the ground running doing so much together.
-We started at Taronga Zoo where we did the Wild Rope and Climb above the zoo before walking though on foot.
+We started at Taronga Zoo where we did the Wild Rope and Climb above the zoo before walking through on foot.
 We didn’t get too close to seeing koala bears but I did get this selfie.
 My favorite animal to see was the platypus.

 We explored so many amazing places!
 We took over 2,000 photos!